riandrake/.config/README.md

 - NeoVim
 - IdeaVim

-I used to include Vim and GVim, but after trying NeoVim I found that maintaining them would be redundant.
+Support for Vim and GVim was shortly dropped after the inclusion of NeoVim, as I decided NeoVim was simpler to configure and rendered them redundant.

 ## Installation
 1. Ensure this repository is checked out into `~/.config`